Lockheed F-117 Nighthawk: Program closeout

 A pair of specially painted F-117s sporting a United States flag theme on their bellies fly off from their last refueling by the Ohio Air National Guard's 121st Air Refueling Wing.

 Unlike most other USAF aircraft that are retired to Davis-Monthan AFB for scrapping, or dispersal to museums, most of the F-117s were placed in "Type 1000" storage in their original hangars at the Tonopah Test Range Airport.
 At Tonopah, their wings were removed and the aircraft are stored in their original climate-controlled hangars.
 The decommissioning occurred in eight phases, with the operational aircraft retired to Tonopah in seven waves from 13 March 2007 until the last wave's arrival on 22 April 2008.
-Four aircraft were kept flying beyond April by the 410th Flight Test Squadron at Palmdale for flight test.
+Four aircraft were kept flying beyond April by the 410th Flight Test Squadron at Palmdale for flight tests.
 By August, two were remaining.
 The last F-117 (AF Serial No. 86-0831) left Palmdale to fly to Tonopah on 11 August 2008.
 With the last aircraft retired, the 410th was inactivated in a ceremony on 1 August 2008.

 Five aircraft were placed in museums, including the first four YF-117As and some remains of the F-117 shot down over Serbia.
 Through 2009, one F-117 had been scrapped; AF Serial No. 79-0784 was scrapped at the Palmdale test facility on 26 April 2008.
 It was the last F-117 at Palmdale and was scrapped to test an effective method for destroying these planes.

 Congress had ordered that all F-117s mothballed from 30 September 2006 onwards were to be maintained "in a condition that would allow recall of that aircraft to future service" as part of the 2007 National Defense Authorization Act.
 As of 2022, USAF plans to demilitarize three F-117s each year until 2034, when they should all be demilitarized.

-Post-retirement service
+Postretirement service

 The USAF is currently using the aircraft in aggressor squadron and cruise missile training, and research and development.
 USAF has also slowed the retirement of its current inventory of about 45 F-117s to two to three units a year.
 This plan should extend the lifetime of the F-117 program to 2034.

-In March 2019, four F-117s reportedly had been secretly deployed to the Middle East in 2016, and that one had to make an emergency landing at Ali Al Salem, Kuwait sometime late that year.
+In March 2019, four F-117s reportedly had been secretly deployed to the Middle East in 2016, and one had to make an emergency landing at Ali Al Salem, Kuwait, sometime late that year.